 WMU-Cooley Law School Holds Honors Convocation

-The ceremony concluded with the presentation of the WMU-Cooley Leadership Achievement Award to WMU-Cooley Law School student, Brenda Ayala.
-The award acknowledges a student who has consistently, comprehensively, and effectively provided leadership in a variety of capacities.
+The recipients of the Leadership Achievement Award were Joseph Cline, Rosina Mayo and Angela Tormey.
+The award acknowledges a student who has consistently, comprehensively and effectively provided leadership in a variety of capacities.

-About Western Michigan University Thomas M. Cooley Law School: Western Michigan University and Thomas M. Cooley Law School affiliated in 2014, combining the status of a nationally-ranked, public, comprehensive research university with the commitment to practical legal education of an independent, non-profit, national law school.
-WMU-Cooley is accredited by both the American Bar Association and the Higher Learning Commission of the North Central Association.
+About Western Michigan University Cooley Law School: WMU-Cooley Law School resulted from the 2014 affiliation that combined WMU's status as a nationally-ranked, public, comprehensive research university with the commitment to practical legal education of an independent, non-profit, national law school.
+WMU-Cooley is accredited by both the American Bar Association and the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The law school has provided nearly 20,000 graduates with the practical skills necessary for a seamless transition from academia to the real world, and enrolls classes in January, May, and September at its Lansing, Auburn Hills, and Grand Rapids, Michigan campuses, and its Tampa Bay, Florida campus.
-WMU and the law school continue to operate as independent institutions with their own governance structure and separate fiduciary responsibilities.
+WMU and WMU-Cooley Law School operate as independent institutions with their own governance structure and separate fiduciary responsibilities.